-- 3.1 Given a scenario where the issuer has listed a card on the card recovery bulletin and no valid authorization was obtained, identify the potential dispute condition. - 3.2 Given a scenario with an authorization that was first approved, then a merchant attempts to obtain an authorization again and receives a decline, and finally the transaction is settled; identify the potential dispute condition. - 3.3 Given a scenario where the authorization and transaction both have the same non-standard authorization code (for example: 0000), identify the potential dispute condition. - 3.4 Given a scenario with an approved authorization for a given amount, followed by an authorization reversal with a given replacement amount, identify the amount the issuer could potentially dispute.
+- 3.1 Given a scenario where authorization was at first approved, then a merchant attempts to obtain an authorization again and receives a decline, and finally the transaction is settled; identify the potential dispute condition. - 3.2 Given a scenario with an approved authorization for a given amount, followed by an authorization reversal with a given replacement amount, identify the amount the issuer could potentially dispute. - 3.3 Given a scenario, identify the timeframe for a valid authorization.